-These financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through profit or loss, which have been measured at fair value.
+These financial statements have been prepared under the historical cost convention, except for certain financial assets and liabilities measured at fair value.

 (b) Principles of consolidation

 (i) Subsidiaries

 Subsidiaries are all entities (including structured entities) over which the Group has control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
 They are de-consolidated from the date that control ceases.